Data Agent

 Overview

-In HENGSHI SENSE, leveraging the capabilities of large models, the Data Agent can help users make full use of their data.
-Based on a conversational interaction experience, the Data Agent can assist users in completing tasks ranging from instant analysis of business data to metric creation and dashboard generation.
-We will continue to integrate Agent capabilities into the product, aiming to enhance the efficiency of data analysts and data managers, while simplifying workflows and complex tasks.
+In HENGSHI SENSE, with the power of large language models, the Data Agent helps users fully utilize their data.
+Based on a conversational interaction experience, the Data Agent assists users in tasks ranging from instant business data analysis to metric creation and dashboard generation.
+We will continue to integrate Agent capabilities into the product, aiming to improve the efficiency of data analysts and data managers, and to simplify workflows and complex tasks.

 Installation and Configuration